SchulzLab/EpigenomicsTutorial-ISMB2017/README.md

-# EpigenomicsTutorial-ISMB2017
+# Prediction of Regulatory Networks from Expression and Chromatin Data
+## ISMB 2017 Tutorial

+This is the accompanying website of the ISMB tutorial about epigenomics data analysis held in *Prague on the 21st of July*.
+It contains the schedule as well as information, and will be extended to contain all the data and software necessary for the tutorial.

 # Organizers / Presenters

-[Dr. Ivan G. Costa](http://costalab.org/team-2/ivan-g-costa-group-leader-2/), RWTH Aachen University, Germany [Dr. Marcel Schulz](https://bioinf.mpi-inf.mpg.de/homepage/index.php?&account=mschulz), Saarland University & Max Planck Institute for Informatics, Germany
+* [Dr. Ivan G. Costa](http://costalab.org/team-2/ivan-g-costa-group-leader-2/), RWTH Aachen University, Germany
+* [Dr. Marcel Schulz](https://bioinf.mpi-inf.mpg.de/homepage/index.php?&account=mschulz), Saarland University & Max Planck Institute for Informatics, Germany
-[Dr. Matthias Heinig](https://www.helmholtz-muenchen.de/icb/institute/staff/staff/ma/4158/Dr.-Heinig/index.html), Helmholtz Center Munich, Germany
+* [Dr. Matthias Heinig](https://www.helmholtz-muenchen.de/icb/institute/staff/staff/ma/4158/Dr.-Heinig/index.html), Helmholtz Center Munich, Germany

 # Motivation